futureofcoding/futureofcoding.org/community.md

 ### #jobs

 Post if you are hiring or looking for work.
 Work related to the future of coding is preferred but all paid opportunities are allowed.
 Don't post more than once every couple of months about yourself or your company.

+### #meta

+Discuss ways to better collaborate, improve this Slack, or resolve community issues.
+This is place to propose the creation of new channels.

 ### Locations